How to Install and Properly Tension Cameo™ Fence

 Step 1: Run the Cameo Strands

-Load your Cameo roll onto a holder and begin walking the line.
+Load your Cameo roll onto a dowel and begin walking the fence line.

 If you have multiple installers: